Restitution Award Vacated Because Calculation Not Rational

 In Giordano, the California Supreme Court affirmed a lump sum payment to a window of a victim of a DUI driver.
 While the payment was only based on lost earnings for five years, defendant did not show the award was an abuse of discretion.

 In turning to the award for Muniz, the appellate court noted the case of People v.
 Chappelone (2010) 183 Cal.
 App.
 4th 1159, where the court held it was an abuse of discretion for the trial court not to “discount” an inventory of stolen but already damaged goods to account for their actual economic value.
 In other words, the trial court had erred by making the restitution award based solely on the full retail value of the damaged goods.
-Id
+Id. at 1175.

 For more information about restitution, click on the following articles: